nilysenok/Bubble_Risk_China/README.md

 This replication package is licensed under the MIT License (see LICENSE file).

-**Data sharing is subject to compliance with institutional data usage agreements and Chinese securities regulations.** Some proprietary data sources (Wind, Bloomberg) require licensed access for commercial use, but aggregate statistics and model outputs are freely available for academic research.
+**Data sharing is subject to compliance with institutional data usage agreements and Chinese securities regulations.** Some proprietary data sources require licensed access for commercial use, but aggregate statistics and model outputs are freely available for academic research.

 ## Contact